West Virginia National Guard: Organization

+Unit details

 Two units of the West Virginia Army National Guard, the 150th Cavalry Regiment and the 201st Field Artillery Regiment, are among the nineteen Army National Guard units with campaign credit for the War of 1812.
 The 150th served with the 38th Infantry Division between the wars, served in the Panama Canal Zone during World War II, and was an armored cavalry regiment for a time after World War II.

 West Virginia is also home to the 249th Army Band, stationed in Morgantown, WV.
 The band's history dates back to the turn of the century when it consisted of two bands, the 201st Infantry Band in Morgantown, WV and the 150th Infantry Band in Bluefield, WV.
 Upon release from federal service in World War Two, these two bands were consolidated into the current 249th and was stationed in Fairmont, West Virginia.
 In 1995, the 249th was stationed in Morgantown.
 The band is made up of members from throughout the state as well as surrounding states.
 These personnel make up a Concert Band, Ceremonial Band, Jazz Ensemble, Rock Band, and several other small ensembles including, but not limited to, a Brass Choir, Jazz Quartet, and Percussion Ensemble.

 Located in Preston County, Camp Dawson is the main training site for the units of the West Virginia National Guard.
 Comprising over 4,000 acres, Camp Dawson has multiple ranges, training sites, and is home to Dawson Army Airfield (K3G5).
 The West Virginia Guard also hosts the Center for National Response at the Memorial Tunnel in Kanawha County.

 It was reported on April 24, 2022, after the beginning of the 2022 Russian invasion of Ukraine, that West Virginia would be sending a number of M113 armored personnel carriers to Ukraine.